The Underlying Causes Of Back Pain

 Back Pain Caused By Sedentary Work

 There is no escaping from the fact that we evolved over millions of years to be a highly active organism.
 The amount of movement involved in child rearing, nest building, water gathering, foraging, hunting & not getting eaten by vicious packs of honey baggers is what you were made for ….. and now you ‘write code’.
-Prolonged sitting or even standing at work for more than 30 hours a week can lead to back pain by weakening of postural muscle, tightening the fascia and compression of the spinal bones.
+Prolonged sitting or even standing at work for more than 30 hours a week can lead to back pain by the weakening of the postural muscle, tightening the fascia and compression of the spinal bones.

 Back Pain Caused By Poor Technique

 Poor execution of movement in sports and exercise activities can place unnatural strain on the spinal bones and cause back pain.
 Improper training methods are a major cause of pain and injury.
 An extremely common cause of back pain is distance running on hard surfaces like tarmac.
-Running on hard ground without correct technique & hip strength can place significant strain on delicate the spinal joints and cause back pain.
+Running on hard ground without correct technique & hip strength can place significant strain on delicate spinal joints and cause back pain.
 Mistakenly thinking that sit-ups & planks are a core exercise is also an ironic & very common cause of exercise related back pain.

 Back Pain Caused Lifestyle